MSE2202/Lab1/docs/MSEduino-testing.md

 <img src="figs/Adafruit_NeoPixel.png" alt="Adafruit NeoPixel" width="80%"/>

-## Compling and Uploading Test Code
+## Compiling and Uploading Test Code

 Once the test code has been downloaded and the required library has been installed, use **File→Open...** to navigate to the folder containing the test code and open the file `MSEduino-V63-Test.ino`.
 This will open all 3 files in the folder, each in a separate tab.
 With the MSEduino connected and the board and port set correctly, the program can be compiled and uploaded using **Sketch→Upload**.
 The board will usually program automatically, but sometimes it is necessary to manually enter programming mode.
 To program, press and hold the reset button, then press and hold program button, release the reset button, and then release the program button.